utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/private-network-requests.md

     <img alt="Request to add collection to the Private Network" src="https://assets.postman.com/postman-docs/v10/request-to-add-collection-to-private-api-network-v10-2.jpg"/>

-1. (Optional) Add a brief summary about the collection.
 1. (Optional) Select **Select Environments** to make sure users have access to environment variables.

-    > You can also edit a collection's summary and environments later.
+    > You can also edit a collection's environments later.
 To learn more, see [Editing collections](/docs/collaborating-in-postman/private-api-network/managing-private-network/#editing-collections).

 1. (Optional) Select a folder or create one to keep elements organized.
 1. (Optional) Select **Add comment** to add a note for the API Network Manager or Folder Manager.